Chorus sets the stage for the actions that are to take place between England and France.

 Act 2, Scene 4 Setting: Within the palace of the French king

 The French king and his lords discuss their plan of action for the pending English invasion, while the Dauphin insults King Henry.
 However, the constable and the king both agree that Henry can not be underestimated and that he is a formidable enemy.
-At this point, a messenger brings word of the arrival of the English and Exeter is brought in.
+At this point, a messenger brings word of the arrival of the English, and the Duke of Exeter is brought in.
 Exeter tells the king that he must give up the crown of France and swear allegiance to Henry, the supposedly rightful King of France, or a bloody conflict will ensue.
 He also delivers a stern message to the Dauphin, saying that he shall pay if he does not right the wrong he committed in sending Henry the tennis balls.
 The Dauphin, of course, answers defiantly.
-Exeter tells the men that Henry is already in France so a quick reply is advisable.
+Exeter tells the men that Henry is already in France, so a quick reply is advisable.
 The king says they shall have his answer the following day.

 Act 3, Chorus